jwe0/pasteit/README.md

 - [ ] Markdown support

 ## Legal
-This project does not store any personal information on anyone who posts text on this service because of this anonymity people may abuse it and post illegal content.
-If you discover this content please reach out to me.
+This service does not directly store any information on users of it.
+Due to the nature of providing an anonymous service there is potential for users to post illegal or harmful content, if you encounter such content please reach out to me directly and I will consider a takedown.

 Any requests from law enforcement agencies will be denied unless proper cause and documentation can be provided to me.